BNN-UPC/ignnition/docs_rst/train_and_evaluate.rst

 Path to the training dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Indicate the path pointing the training dataset, used by the *train and validation* functionality.
+Indicate the path pointing to the training dataset, used by the *train and validation* functionality.

 .. code-block:: yaml